Script Reader UK

 Script Reader

 You’re struggling to grasp the meaning or gain an overview of your screenplay.
-You’ve written a riveting treatment but feel that the story is not complex enough.
+You’ve written a riveting treatment but feel the story’s not complex enough.
 Whatever the issue, you require an objective eye.
-Your Mother thinks all your ideas are great.
+Your mother thinks all your ideas are great.
 Your friend likes the scene in which the avalanche hits the ski resort but can’t explain why the story as a whole fails to satisfy.

-Just as I am not your friend or mother, it’s probable that they are not trained script readers.
-As 95% of screenplay submissions don't make it past a first read, thorough story analysis is an essential link in the production process.
-It would be foolhardy not to glean concise appraisal from a conscientious professional who can illuminate your story, rather than eliminate it.
-Your screenplay will only progress if it is in robust form before you enter contests or present it to agents and producers.
+Just as we are not your friend or mother it’s probable that they are not seasoned script readers, and receiving story notes is standard in the development process.
+As 95% of screenplay submissions don't make it past a first read, it would be foolhardy not to glean concise appraisal from a conscientious professional who can illuminate your story, rather than eliminate it.
+Your screenplay will only progress if it is in robust shape before you present it for competition or to agents and producers.

-Consider this from the UK Film Council’s New Initiatives Development Fund proposal; “… the lack of support for script development is the single biggest problem affecting the ability of the UK industry to deliver a consistent flow of high quality films.
-All sectors of the industry agree that the lack of support for script development results in finished films which are too often sub-standard and subsequently wholly or partially rejected by the distribution sector.”
+Consider this from the UK Film Council ’s New Initiatives Development Fund proposal; “… the lack of support for script development is the single biggest problem affecting the ability of the UK industry to deliver a consistent flow of high quality films.
+All sectors of the industry agree that this results in finished films which are too often sub-standard and subsequently wholly or partially rejected by the distribution sector.”

-Again, the UK Film Council; “The majority of individuals involved in developing screenplays lack both the experience and the skills to work to the best of their ability … The current lack of script development funding in the UK is undermining the quality of screenplays going into production …”
+Again, the UK Film Council; “The majority of individuals involved in developing screenplays lack both the experience and the skills to work to the best of their ability …”

-Unlike most readers (typically, inundated media graduates filling in whilst making a bee-line for the director’s chair) I do not get bored of reading.
-I read beyond page 10, with or without hook, protagonist or inciting incident* and immerse myself in the world of your story.
-My ability to get 'under the skin' of the screenplay brings writers back for reappraisal and with new material.
-Check out my credentials for a summary of my experience and training.
+Unlike many readers (often over-stretched media graduates filling in whilst making a bee-line for the director’s chair) we do not get bored of reading.
+Scriptreader approaches every story with high expectations.
+We read beyond page 10, with or without a hook, protagonist or inciting incident* and immerse ourselves in the world of your story.
+Take a look at our credentials for a summary of our script reader training and experience.

 *If required, a full glossary of screenwriting terminology will be included in your report.